 Local Withholding - Local withholding tax for employees living in the state of PA is listed on pay statements according to the borough/township and School District indicated on the local tax form completed by each employee.
 The withholding is withheld accordingly.

 PA OS Adams Withholding - This is the local withholding for anyone not living within Pennsylvania (unless you are from Maryland).
 The withholding rate is 1% of local taxable wages.

 PA GBURG BORO LST - Under House Bill 197, the Pennsylvania Legislature created the Emergency and Municipal Services Tax.
 Gettysburg Borough has enacted this tax at the full rate of $52.
 This tax is withheld at a rate of $2.00 per pay from all employees.

 The IRS requires employers to encourage employees to review and make any necessary changes to their W-4 (Employee's Withholding Allowance Certificate) annually.
 This review will help you determine if your filing status and/or number of withholding allowances will need to change for the new tax year.

 To review your current W-4 tax status, look in the tax data box on your pay statement.
 You can access your pay statement at https://psinfo1.gettysburg.edu/SA8PROD/signon.html and select Self Service/Payroll/View Paycheck.

 To change your filing status and/or number of withholding allowances please fill out an updated W-4 and send to the Payroll Office.

-The following IRS resources will help you in determining whether you need to update your W-4 tax information:
+The IRS Withholding Calculator may help you in determining whether you need to update your W-4 tax information.